Giorgi Botkoveli: In Parliament

 Giorgi Botkoveli was selected as UNM's nominee for the parliamentary majoritarian district of Telavi-Akhmeta-Kvareli-Lagodekhi during the 2020 legislative elections, running against several well-known candidates, including former Tbilisi Mayor Zurab Tchiaberashvili (EG), Irakli Kadagishvili (GD), and far-right activist Alexandre Palavandishvili, and 13 other candidates.
 In the first round, he won 40.4% of the vote, securing a place in the runoffs, which he boycotted due to allegations of massive voter fraud.
 Refusing to run a campaign, he won only 11.2%.

 Placed 27th on the electoral list of UNM, he nonetheless won a seat in Parliament, which he refused to take at first, claiming that the elected legislature was illegitimate.
 Botkoveli nonetheless took his seat in May 2021 after a short-lived EU-facilitated agreement between the opposition and the government.
 On June 7, he was selected as deputy chairman of the UNM - United Opposition 'Strength is in Unity' parliamentary faction, the largest opposition formation in the legislature, along with Levan Bezhashvili.
 In Parliament, he is a member of the Agrarian Issues Committee.

 During the 2021 local elections, he was UNM's nominee for Mayor of Telavi once again, running against GD's Levan Andriashvili, to whom he lost in a runoff with 43.1%.

 He has been one of the most vocal opponents of the Georgian government, supporting the idea of repeat parliamentary elections.
 In response to the arrest of former President Mikheil Saakashvili upon the latter's return to Georgia in 2021, Botkoveli was one of 300 activists to launch a mass hunger strike, calling for his immediate release.
 He has visited Saakashvili in jail several times.
 In July 2022, he was involved in a verbal clash in Telavi after local GD-affiliated city council members confronted him as he handed out pro-European Union flyers.
 He has stated his belief that former State Security Service deputy head Soso Gogashvili had been arrested under the orders of Russia-affiliated businessman Bidzina Ivanishvili.

-Botkoveli is currently a member of an intra-party working group set up to oversee the selection of the next chair of UNM.